Let’s discuss the Seymour Duncan SM2 and show you how to install it into your guitar.

 Mini-humbuckers create a sound somewhere between a single-coil and a standard humbucker.
 Smaller coils create a brighter sound, but the proximity of the two coils to each other still causes some phase cancellation to occur, which makes the tone slightly warmer.

 The Seymour Duncan SM2 is the second in a family of SM pickups.
 The SM1 is an original Gibson Firebird replacement.
 The SM2 is a little hotter and more versatile.
-Use the SM2 for everything from classic rock to metal.
+The SM2 is perfect for everything from classic rock to metal.
 It uses a ceramic bar magnet to help create punchy mid-range frequencies that help keep the notes clear.
-The SM3 is the hottest model and it’s used when heavy overdrive is required.
+The SM3 is the hottest model and is used for heavy overdrive.

 The Seymour Duncan SM2 Wiring Code